top of page

 Marvin blinked.
 “Whoa.
 That’s either really deep or really condimental.”
 Percy smirked.
 “For once, it was both.”

 He explained how that moment cracked something open.
 “For years, Bruce, I treated my emotions like enemies.
-Happiness felt fake, anger felt dangerous, sadness felt weak — so I drowned them all in vodka.
-I thought I was numbing pain, but really, I was bottling it up.
+I drowned them all in vodka.
 And buddy, when you bottle ketchup too long, pressure builds.
 Eventually, something’s gonna explode.”

-That realization became the foundation of my Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge — so you can take charge of your emotions, instead of letting emotions take charge of you.
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge — so you can take charge of your emotions, overcome challenges and build the life you really want!

 And now, here was Percy, living proof that the lessons had stuck.
 “Go on,” I said.
 “What happened next?”